vapaee/vapaee.io-source/README.md

     - [x] implement three simple color prototypes of skins
 - ### Issues
   - [x] we lost communication with sqrl wallet after ScatterJS update.
 Consider rollback while not supporting Lynx

-- ### Wishlist
-  - [ ] All time entries will show time in terms of how long ago that entry was recorded.
-Then concrete dates if is too long ago.